Wireless signal extenders, also called repeaters, are often misunderstood and while they can help a network greatly they also have there limitations.

-Another big difference is the power that can a WiFi signal can be broadcast out is limited by the FCC.
+Another big difference is the power that a WiFi signal can be broadcast out is limited by the FCC.

-While the average radio station can broadcast a wireless signal at 50,000 watt, the most by-law a router or other Wifi device can transmit is 30 dBm which is roughly 1 Watt.
+While the average radio station can broadcast a wireless signal at 50,000 watt, the most by-law a router or other WiFi device can transmit is 30 dBm which is roughly 1 Watt.

-The reason for this is if everyone could broadcast a high power signal than a strong one would overpower and hinder other signals in its range.
+The reason for this is if everyone could broadcast a high power signal a strong one would overpower and hinder other signals in its range.

 Even if a router sent out a very powerful signal other devices may not be able to transmit back unless they also had a powerful transmitter.

-For example like a car radio it can pick up a transmission up but would not be able to transmit back.
+For example, like a car radio it can pick up a transmission up but would not be able to transmit back.